ydataai/kubernetes-workshop/README.md

 Now edit again the deployment and set again the replicas to 1.

-When you refresh the page http://webapp.aettua you should see the same number of hits that you had before.
+When you refresh the page http://webapp.aettua you should see that it reseted the counter.

 ### The persistentvolume.yml file